-I am very happy to present you a new cheesecake recipe that is very quick, easy and incredibly delicious at the same time!
-In fact this Chocolate Banana Mascarpone Cheesecake is a no bake cheesecake but it also doesn’t contain gelatin.
-How does its filling become stiff than?
+I am very happy to present you this cheesecake recipe as it is one of my most successful inventions!
+It is very quick, easy and incredibly delicious at the same time.
+This is a no bake cheesecake but it also doesn’t contain gelatin.
+How does it become stable than?
 It’s very simple: with chocolate!

-- 50 g ground walnuts
+- 1/2 cup / 50 g ground walnuts

-- 50 g butter melted
+- 1/4 cup / 50 g butter, melted

-- 500 g mascarpone
+- 2 cups/ 500 g mascarpone

-- 60 g powdered sugar
+- 1/2 cup / 60 g powdered sugar

 - 2 teaspoons vanilla extract

-- 120 g dark chocolate melted (+ more for decoration)
+- 4,2 oz / 120 g dark chocolate, chips or block - melted (+ more for decoration)

-Line a 17-18 cm (7 inch) spring form pan with a circle of baking paper.
+- Line a 17-18 cm (7 inch) spring form pan with a circle of baking paper.

-In a bowl combine cookie crumbs and ground walnuts and stir.
+- In a bowl combine cookie crumbs and ground walnuts and stir.
 Use a kitchen scale to divide them in two equal parts (if you don’t have scale, use a measuring cup).

-Combine one half of the cookie crumb mixture with the melted butter and mix well.
+- Combine one half of the cookie crumb mixture with the melted butter and mix well.
 Press it to the bottom of the prepared spring form pan.
 Place the pan in the freezer while preparing the cheesecake filling.

-In a large bowl with an electric mixer beat together mascarpone, vanilla and powdered sugar until smooth.
+- In a large bowl with an electric mixer beat together mascarpone, vanilla and powdered sugar until smooth.

-Spoon about 1/3 of the mascarpone mixture in the cake pan, over the crust.
+- Spoon about 1/3 of the mascarpone mixture in the cake pan, over the crust.
 Arrange on top half of the banana slices and sprinkle them with about 1/3 of the remaining crumb mixture.

-Spread another 1/3 of the mascarpone mixture and cover with a second layer of bananas and cookie crumbs.
+- Spread another 1/3 of the mascarpone mixture and cover with a second layer of bananas and cookie crumbs.
 Spread on top the last part of the mascarpone and smooth it with a spatula.

-Cover the cheesecake with cling film and let it stay in the fridge for at least 4 hours.
+- Cover the cheesecake with cling film and let it stay in the fridge for at least 4 hours.

-Before serving decorate with the remaining fresh bananas, crumbs and melted chocolate.
+- Before serving decorate with the remaining fresh bananas, crumbs and melted chocolate.